-lilypond-book --pdf --process="lilypond \ --header=texidoc" test.texinfo doctitle (Only for Texinfo output.)
-This option works similarly to texidoc option: if lilypond is called with the --header=doctitle option, and the file to be processed is called foo.ly and contains a doctitle field in the \header, it creates a file foo.doctitle.
-When doctitle option is used, the contents of foo.doctitle, which should be a single line of text, is inserted in the Texinfo document as @lydoctitle text. @lydoctitle should be a macro defined in the Texinfo document.
-The same remark about texidoc processing with localized languages also applies to doctitle.
+doctitle (Only for Texinfo output, and only for @lilypondfile.)
+This option works similarly to the texidoc option: if lilypond is called with the --header=doctitle option, and the file to be processed is called foo.ly and contains a doctitle field in the \header block, it creates a file foo.doctitle.
+When the doctitle option is used, the contents of foo.doctitle, which should be a single line of text, is inserted in the Texinfo document as @lydoctitle text. @lydoctitle should be a macro defined in the Texinfo document.
+The same remark about texidoc processing with localized documentation also applies to doctitle.